Graduate Studies Faculty

 Faculty MentorshipDr.
 Rohlman has not indicated availability as a mentor at this time.

 Dr. Rohlman received her doctoral degree in Experimental Psychology from Bowling Green State University.
 Her background is in cognitive psychology.
-She is also a co-founder of Northwest Education Training and Assessment, an OHSU spin-off company.
+She is a co-founder of Northwest Education Training and Assessment, an OHSU spin-off company.
+In 2012, Dr. Rohlman joined the Department of Occupational and Environmental Health in the University of Iowa College of Public Health.
+She directs the graduate program in Agricultural Safety and Health and is the Director of the Healthier Workforce Center for Excellence at the University of Iowa.